clientIO/joint-plus-tutorial-vue/README.md

 npm start
 ```

-Your should be able to view the demo at `http://localhost:8080/`.
+You should be able to view the demo at `http://localhost:8080/`.